JD95/write-you-a-tic-tac-toe/README.md

 # Functions

-As was mentioned before, all programs are made of two things: nouns and *verbs*.
+As was mentioned before, all programs are made of two things: nouns and *verbs* [data and functions].
 Now that we have a familiarity with how we can represent nouns, lets think about how we can represent the actions taken within our program.

 In functional programming, all actions are mappings of some input value to some output value.
 Give me an apple, I'll give you an orange.
 Give me some money, I'll give you a cake.
-To short hand describing these mappings, haskell uses something called a "lambda" expression.
+To short hand describing these mappings [rephrase], haskell uses something called a "lambda" expression.

 ```haskell
 \ x y z -> x y (x z)